Learning Koopman Models From Data Under General Noise Conditions: Introduction

-To overcome challenges (i)-(iii), we introduce a flexible Koopman model learning method under control inputs, partial measurements, and with statistical guarantees of consistency under process and measurement noise.
+To overcome challenges (i)-\revtwo{(iv)}, we introduce a flexible Koopman model learning method under control inputs, partial measurements, and with statistical guarantees of consistency under process and measurement noise.
 For this purpose, a deep-learning-based state-space encoder approach is proposed, which is implemented in the deepSI toolbox\footnote{deepSI toolbox available at https://github.com/MaartenSchoukens/deepSI} in Python.
-The main advantages of the approach together with our contributions\footnote{The present paper extends the conference paper \cite{CDC_Id_Iacob} in terms of introducing an innovation noise structure in the Koopman model to handle process and measurement noise, proving the consistency of the estimator, studying various lifted structures for control inputs and providing extensive analysis and testing of the capabilities of the method on benchmarks and real-world data.} are as follows: \begin{itemize} \item Analytic derivation of an exact Koopman model with control inputs and innovation noise structure that can handle measurement and process noise; \item Deep-ANN based encoder function using the reconstructability concept to estimate the lifted state using input-output data (allows for both full and partial state measurements); \item Computationally efficient batch-wise (multiple-shooting) optimization ~based deep-learning identification method with consistency guarantees to estimate the proposed Koopman models; \item Comparative study of Koopman model estimation with input structures of different complexities (linear, bilinear, input affine, general); \end{itemize} The paper is structured as follows.
+The main advantages of the approach together with our contributions\footnote{The present paper extends the conference paper \cite{CDC_Id_Iacob} in terms of introducing an innovation noise structure in the Koopman model to handle process and measurement noise, proving the consistency of the estimator, studying various lifted structures for control inputs and providing extensive analysis and testing of the capabilities of the method on benchmarks and real-world data.} are as follows: \begin{itemize} \item Analytic derivation of an exact Koopman model \revtwo{structure (both in infinite and finite dimensional form) for nonlinear systems} with control inputs and innovation noise, \revtwo{which} can \revtwo{represent both} measurement and process noise \revtwo{in the original system}; \item \revtwo{Introducing a} deep-ANN based encoder function \revtwo{which, by learning the reconstruct\-ability map of the Koopman model, can directly provide an} estimate \revtwo{of} the lifted state using \revtwo{only} input-output data (allows \revtwo{applicability in case of} partial state measurements); \item \revtwo{Proposing a} computationally efficient multiple-shooting -based deep-learning \revtwo{approach for} identification \revtwo{of the introduced} Koopman models; \item \revtwo{Showing statistical consistency of the Koopman identification method under general noise conditions, meaning that the estimation error decreases to zero asymptotically for the identified models with probability 1;} \item Comparative study of Koopman model estimation with input structures of different complexities (linear, bilinear, input affine, general); \end{itemize} The paper is structured as follows.
 Section \ref{section_behavior} details the general Koopman framework and we discuss the notions of observability and state reconstructability in the Koopman form.
 The proposed Koopman encoder, the addition of input and the innovation-type model structure are discussed in Section \ref{sec:section_identification} together with the proposed deep-learning-based approach for the estimation of the models.
 Section \ref{sec:convergence_and_consistency} discusses the convergence and consistency properties of the estimator.
-In Section \ref{section_experiments}, the approach is tested on Wiener-Hammerstien and Bouc-Wen benchmarks used in data-driven modeling and on experimental data obtained from a Crazyflie 2.1 nano-quadcopter, followed by a discussion of the results.
+In Section \ref{section_experiments}, the approach is tested \revtwo{and analyzed} on \revtwo{the} Wiener-Hammerstien and \revtwo{the} Bouc-Wen benchmarks used in data-driven modeling and on experimental data obtained from a Crazyflie 2.1 quadcopter.
 The conclusions are presented in Section \ref{sec:section_conclusion}.